 The neutralisation of the individual is a constant practice in capital's reified totality.
 The flattening of opinions is a therapeutic process, a death machine.
-Production cannot take place without this flattening in the capital taking up the revolutionary proposal again when we put forward our argument of "armed joy."
-And one way this could come about is through the management of the world of play from the outside.
-By establishing the roles of the players and the mythology of the toy.
+Production cannot take place without this flattening in the spectacular form of capitalism.
+And if the refusal of all that, the choice of joy in the face of death, is a sign of madness it is time everyone began to understand the trap that lurks beneath it all.